t2xush/cloudservices/index.md

 **Things to do**:

--Whale watching
+* Whale watching

--Alpine skiing
+* Alpine skiing

--Experience the viking culture
+* Experience the viking culture